yuli1102/Bridge-Inspection-with-a-Drone/README.md

 (1) The demo can be only operated by keyboard.
 (2) The game view in this demo only have one view of UAV camera.
 (3) This demo doesn't include data recording function.
+(4) Press w,s,a,d for forward, backward, left sideward and right side ward.
+Press i,k,j,l for up, down, left rotation and right rotation.
+(5) Press B to turn on/off the light of the UAV.

 https://user-images.githubusercontent.com/44143351/120089589-f0739c00-c0c9-11eb-9f8f-8b027d9694fd.mp4